When Sam started to reject the food that I offered him in April, I almost went bonkers.

 Persistence is key in this phase.
 If your toddler does not like broccoli the first time around, do not stop serving them.
 In fact, children are naturally slower in accepting to new tastes and textures.
 So, keep reintroducing the broccoli by serving a small portion daily and encourage your child to try a bite without nagging or forcing.
 You may be surprised that your persistence may once day pull through and he or she may suddenly start eating them all!

 ⇒ Related Read: Handling Your Picky Eater

 This ‘rejection of food’ phase can be long and testing for many parents.
 Know that you are NOT alone in this journey and that THIS too shall pass.
 Hang in there!
-It isn’t worth to get flustered or stressed over a rejected bowl of pasta, or affect your relationship with your child over a bowl of unfinished broccoli.
+It isn’t worth getting flustered or stressed over a rejected bowl of pasta, or affecting your relationship with your child over a bowl of unfinished broccoli.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.